-- groups (list of Neural Group objects) Groups that will be used to form the population. - names (list of str, optional (default: None)) Names that can be used as keys to retreive a specific group.
-If not provided, keys will be the position of the group in groups, stored as a string.
-In this case, the first group in a population named pop will be retreived by either pop[0] or pop['0']. - parent (Graph, optional (default: None)) Parent if the population is created from an exiting graph. - syn\spec (dict, optional (default: static synapse)) Dictionary containing a directed edge between groups as key and the associated synaptic parameters for the post-synaptic neurons (i.e. those of the second group) as value.
-If a 'default' entry is provided, all unspecified connections will be set to its value. - with\model (bool, optional (default: True)) Whether the groups require models (set to False to use populations for graph theoretical purposes, without NEST interaction)
+- groups (list of NeuralGroup objects) Groups that will be used to form the population.
+Note that a given neuron can only belong to a single group, so the groups should form pairwise disjoints complementary sets. - names (list of str, optional (default: None)) Names that can be used as keys to retreive a specific group.
+If not provided, keys will be the group name (if not empty) or the position of the group in groups, stored as a string.
+In the latter case, the first group in a population named pop will be retreived by either pop[0] or pop['0']. - parent (Graph, optional (default: None)) Parent if the population is created from an exiting graph. - syn\spec (dict, optional (default: static synapse)) Dictionary containg a directed edge between groups as key and the associated synaptic parameters for the post-synaptic neurons (i.e. those of the second group) as value.
+If a 'default' entry is provided, all unspecified connections will be set to its value. - meta\groups (list or dict of str/NeuralGroup items) Additional set of groups which can overlap: a neuron can belong to several different meta groups.
+Contrary to the primary groups, meta groups do therefore no need to be disjoint.
+If all meta-groups have a name, they can be passed directly through a list; otherwise a dict is necessary.

+• with\model (bool, optional (default: True)) - Whether the groups require models (set to False to use populations for graph theoretical purposes, without NEST interaction)